 In some cases, underperforming employees may have unknowingly developed bad habits that have led to poor performance.
 In those cases, CRM can help management discover and correct the issue, and bring an employee’s performance up to a higher level.

 This is another situation where a strong CRM training program can make all the difference.
-Employees that feel confident in their ability to navigate the system won’t be afraid of using it.
+Employees who feel confident in their ability to navigate the system won’t be afraid of using it.

-The best outcome is for management to be proactive in addressing questions and concerns about using the system on an ongoing basis.
-Making sure the system has a clearly defined administrator that users can go to for help is another great way to ensure success.
+The best outcome is for management to proactively address questions and concerns about using the system on an ongoing basis.
+Making sure the system has a clearly defined administrator that users can go to for help is another excellent way to ensure success.